Micuks/MariaInfoRetrieval/backend/README.md

 The vector space model represents documents and queries as vectors in a high-dimensional space, where each unique word in the corpus is a dimension.
 The relevance of a document to a query is then computed as the cosine of the angle between the document vector and the query vector.

+Based on the basic vector space model, I improved it by introducing term weighting and normalization as below.

+1. Use the TF-IDF score for term weighting.
+2. Normalize document and query vectors to unit length.

 #### Cosine similarity for vector space model

 ```go